Main Session One: Pursue

 Panel Discussion

-Before our last main session, we want to discuss what engaging culture and fighting for holiness looks like.
+We discuss what engaging culture and fighting for holiness looks like.

 -